‘Pakistan in the SCO: silent or strategic?’

-This is apropos a letter to the Editor titled ‘Pakistan in the SCO: silent or strategic?’ by this writer carried by the newspaper yesterday.
+This is apropos two back-to-back letters titled ‘Pakistan in the SCO: silent or strategic?’ by this writer carried by the newspaper in recent days.
+Pakistan lacks direct railroad connections with other SCO member countries, including the CAC.
+In contrast, China, Russia, and the CAC are connected via major rail corridors that facilitate trade and transportation.

-In Tajikistan, China has invested approximately $3 billion in road and power infrastructure projects, while the Khorgos Gateway on the China-Kazakhstan border, a major logistics hub, has seen $2 billion in investments.
+These countries are also connected through a network of highways, road links, and regional infrastructure projects.
+Pakistan, however, has not yet integrated into this network beyond its bilateral connection with China through the KKH.
+While Pakistan has air links with China, it lacks extensive air transportation routes with Central Asian SCO members.

-Energy and industrial projects in Uzbekistan have attracted about $4 billion, and agricultural cooperation with Kazakhstan has involved around $1.5 billion.
+Air transport between Pakistan and other SCO states is relatively underdeveloped compared to the routes between China, Central Asia, and Russia.
+Pakistan’s limited transport links with other SCO members restrict its ability to fully benefit from the economic and trade opportunities within the organization.

 Qamar Bashir